-The Rubi copper property in northern Chile, covering 12,900 hectares, is strategically located 22 km southwest of, and adjacent to, El Salvador, one of Chile's giant porphyry-copper producing districts, operated by Codelco, the Chilean state mining company.
+The Rubi copper property in northern Chile, covering more than 14,000 hectares, is strategically located 22 km southwest of, and adjacent to, El Salvador, one of Chile's giant porphyry-copper producing districts, operated by Codelco, the Chilean state mining company.
 The Rubi property was staked in December 2006 and in 2008 was enlarged, and is located in the Eocene-Oligocene metallogenic belt which hosts some of the world's largest porphyry copper deposits.
 During 2008, Mirasol consolidated its mineral land position at Rubi and conducted additional detailed mapping, sampling and re-interpretation of the area's geology.
-An altered and leached lithocap returned copper and gold anomalies in surface and stream sediment samples and indicate the potential for a porphyry copper (gold) system to exist (News release dated June 12, 2007).
+An altered and leached lithocap (the "Lithocap prospect") returned copper and gold anomalies in surface and stream sediment samples and indicate the potential for a porphyry copper (gold) system to exist under partial gravel cover (News release dated June 12, 2007).
+The Portezuelo prospect is an outcropping copper mineralized stockwork and vein system with drill-ready targets.

 The Rubi property has been brought through "mensura", the most secure mineral property stage.
 Mirasol is presently seeking a joint venture partner to explore the Rubi property.